Jucian0/redux-infinity-state/README.md

-# Redux Infinity State
+# Redux Infinity State (just an abstraction of redux)

-## Implementation of redux patern

 ## Install